 Finally, I cook the chimichangas at a high temperature.
 This also helps the tortillas crisp up, so when you dig in, you hear that satisfying crunch!
 Also, it’s that crispy texture that makes a chimichanga different than a regular burrito (and much tastier in my opinion!).

 Other healthy dinner options

-This family friendly weeknight meal is easy, packed with flavor, and packed with nutrients and fiber.
+This family friendly weeknight meal is easy, healthy and packed with flavor.

 If you make these healthy baked chimichangas, please leave a comment below.
 I absolutely love to hear from you guys and your thoughts on my recipes.
 And of course, if you do make this recipe, don’t forget to tag me on Instagram or pin it on pinterest, cuz sharing is caring!

 - 1/2 cup diced white onion about half a medium onion